fivetran/dbt_amplitude/README.md

 ```
 > **Note**: The Metrics package has stricter dbt version requirements.
 As of today, the latest version of Metrics (v0.3.5) requires dbt `[">=1.2.0-a1", "<2.0.0"]`.

-To utilize the Amplitude's pre-defined metrics in your code, refer to the [dbt metrics package](https://github.com/dbt-labs/dbt_metrics) usage instructions and the example below:
+To utilize Amplitude's pre-defined metrics in your code, refer to the [dbt metrics package](https://github.com/dbt-labs/dbt_metrics) usage instructions and the example below:
 ```sql
 select *
 from {{ metrics.calculate(